Deploy the ZDM Proxy and monitoring

 to the datacenter name.

-Likewise, for multi-datacenter Target clusters you will need to set target_local_datacenter
+Likewise, for multi-datacenter target clusters you will need to set target_local_datacenter

 appropriately.

-These two variables are located in vars/zdm_proxy_advanced_config.yml
+These two variables are stored in vars/zdm_proxy_advanced_config.yml

 .